Terms of business

 4.3.
 When you receive your quotation, you will be informed of the total price to be paid which identifies any fees, taxes and charges separately from the premium, before your insurance arrangements are concluded.

 4.4.
-We also draw your attention to the section ‘Cancellation of Insurances’.
+We also draw your attention to section 13 ‘Cancelled and short period policies’.

 5. If domiciled in a country other than the UK